Our Process is simple and straightforward!

 2. Selection Process

 For a lot of people, this is the most difficult part: visualizing how a slab becomes a countertop.
 When your chosen slab has a lot of variation and characteristics to it, a layout is recommended.
 A Layout Appointment is generally scheduled a few days after your Template Appointment and allows you to see how we intend to cut the slab for your countertops.
 If there are any variations you would like to discuss placement of, we’re happy to do our best to accommodate.
-For slabs that are more consistent, a Layout Appointment is not usually necessary.
+For more consistent slabs, a Layout Appointment is not usually necessary.
 If you have chosen a material that does not have a lot of variation to it, and you are concerned about seam locations, we will happily forward a CAD Drawing of your templated project to show proposed seam locations.

 5. Fabrication Begins